jorgef/engineeringladders/Managing-Managers.md

 ## Planning

-Although short-term vs long-term planning is sometimes seen as a "business vs tech" type of discussion (see Delivery), this is not always true.
+Although short-term vs long-term planning is sometimes seen as a "business vs tech" type of discussion (see [Delivery](#delivery)), this is not always true.
 In many cases, the manager needs to balance the trade-offs between a quick business (or technical) solution and a long-term one.
-Do we fix this bug quickly or we invest in the proper technical solution?
+Do we fix this bug quickly or invest in the a technical solution?
 Do we create a quick throw-away spike or we invest in a well-designed feature?

 ![Planning](/charts/dashboard-planning.png)